2013 was a significant turning point for American Airlines under the AMR Corporation and the US Airways Group, after American…

 The happiest place on earth is missing one thing for the avid avgeek; an airport.
-However, Disney World’s airport is in fact hiding in plain site for visitors to the park.
+However, Disney World’s airport is, in fact, hiding in plain site for visitors to the park.
 Although no longer in service, the runway for the former airport is still visible from World Drive for those heading towards Disney’s Contemporary Resort.

 The airport, named Lake Buena Vista Airport or Lake Buena Vista STOLport, was built in 1971 to be a proof-of-concept for a much larger international airport on the Walt Disney World site.
 Walt Disney’s original plan for the site in Florida was to have a large international jetport on the southern end of the Lake Buena Vista site.
-This plan however fell through when Eastern Airlines decided not to sign on to help fund and build the airport.
+This plan, however, fell through when Eastern Airlines decided not to sign on to help fund and build the airport.

-At the airport’s conception its facilities were very rudimentary.
-There was only space for four aircraft to park at one time as well as no hanger to protect aircraft from the turbulent summer weather in Central Florida.
+At the airport’s conception, its facilities were very rudimentary.
+There was only space for four aircraft to park at one time as well as no hangar to protect aircraft from the turbulent summer weather in Central Florida.
 There was also only one narrow runway for aircraft to land on, which would have been difficult for passenger traffic growth.
 Although the facilities were quite basic the airport did see quite a bit of use.

 With the limited runway, only 2,000 feet in length, only certain aircraft could land and takeoff from the airport.
 Shawnee Airlines, a regional carrier serving interstate traffic in Florida, served the airport from Orlando and Tampa International.
 This service was offered on Eastern Airlines timetable as regional connecting service for their flights to Orlando and Tampa.
 The service used de Havilland Twin Otters, which had excellent STOL (Short takeoff and landing) performance.
 Also, Executive Airlines, another Florida interstate carrier, offered service to and from Walt Disney World.